 2. If tracking shows movement initially, but then suddenly stops showing movement altogether, this is likely due to a similar situation as outlined above - occasionally mistakes with the carriers will occur, and a scan is missed.
 However, this doesn't necessarily mean the package actually stopped moving!
 It will continue on its journey and when it is scanned at the next location, tracking will update as usual.
 We have seen cases where the package is actually delivered, but the delivery driver was unable/forgot to initiate a final scan on the package, so the tracking won't reflect the delivery.
 Therefore, always confirm with your customer first that they did not receive the package before requesting a reship, and have them follow the steps outlined here.

 3. If your customer has yet to receive their package, and tracking hasn't shown movement in 7 days, reach out to firstname.lastname@example.org and we can assist you with a reship.
 Keep in mind that it is possible that the original package will be recovered and delivered eventually, but without any recent scans it can be difficult for us to pinpoint exactly when that would be.
-If we do reship, and your customer ends up receiving the original package as well on a later date, we can always issue a return label for the duplicate as long as the order was shipped within the US!
+If we do reship, and your customer ends up receiving the original package as well on a later date, we can always issue a return label for the duplicate (for domestic shipments).
+Please note that ShipOffers ships the vast majority of orders same-day, and that transit delays occur as a result of circumstances that are outside of our control / due to delays with the carrier.
+Therefore, the cost for any reships and/or return labels that are requested for transit delays are still client responsibility.

 2. There is usually an alternate tracking number that may be helpful for your customer to reference - it can be found in the "Shipment Details" section if it was shipped UPS, which can be viewed by clicking on the "View Details" hyperlink on the tracking page.